 For example, you could:

-Although employee experience platforms have leveraged elements of artificial intelligence for a while now, innovation has ramped up greatly since the launch of Chat-GPT in November 2022.
+Although employee experience platforms have leveraged previous-generation artificial intelligence for a while now, innovation has ramped up greatly since the launch of generative AI and more recently the advent of the agentic AI era.

 Some examples of this include:

 AI assistant - For a truly white glove experience, deploying an AI-powered chatbot effectively gives every employees a personal helper.
-In the context of a new joiner, this bot becomes an onboarding buddy to help guide them through every step and suggest relevant content and quick links to minimise friction.
-AI assistants also draw answers to very specific questions from many file types sitting in the company knowledge hub.
+In the context of a new joiner, this bot becomes an onboarding buddy to help guide them through every step, suggest relevant content and quick links to minimise friction, and even complete tasks on an employee's behalf.
+AI assistants can draw answers to very specific questions from many knowledge sources scattered across the company.

 Automated nudges for managers - AI can collect data on important dates for employees, such as birthdays and start dates, to ensure that managers are reminded of these and important moments are never forgotten.